GSK's three-in-one inhaler gets positive opinion from EU agency

 GSK and U.S.-listed Innoviva received a positive opinion for the treatment from the EMA’s Committee for Medicinal Products for Human Use (CHMP), GSK said in a statement.

-A CHMP positive opinion is one of the final steps before marketing authorization from the European Commission.
+A CHMP positive opinion is one of the final steps before marketing authorisation from the European Commission.
 A final decision is expected around the end of 2017, the company said.

-GSK’s former blockbuster lung drug Advair, which has generated more than $1 billion in annual sales for the company since 2001, has already been facing generic competition in Europe.

-However, the company is likely to escape generic competition in the United States this year as, so far, generic competitors have failed to win U.S. approval for the cut-price equivalent form of the medicine.
-Approval is expected by mid-2018.
+(Reporting by Arathy S Nair in Bengaluru; editing by David Clarke)